joshgoebel/Arduboy2-WASM4/README.md

 - adds some scaffolding for `<Arduino.h>` and friends to make porting most things easier
 - 1024 buffer is still needs for the screen since all the native functions are still drawing to that buffer, only in `display` is that translated to the native WASM-4 display

+### Porting checklist

+- You can't use tight loops waiting for input, since WASM-4 is event driven and `update` is called at 60 FPS
+- You're stuck with 60 FPS (or an even multiple, 30, 15, etc.)

 ### Example

 <img src="https://aws1.discourse-cdn.com/standard14/uploads/arduboy/original/3X/6/1/6187b9adbd70ef1658b8162b59b07a8c2b3d3e4d.png" width="600" />